Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: Related work

-There are a number of research directions related to our work.
-There are efforts to tweak or extend CoT prompting to elicit more sophisticated reasoning behavior \citep{DBLP:journals/corr/abs-2205-09712,DBLP:journals/corr/abs-2207-04901,DBLP:journals/corr/abs-2207-10342}, and they have shown that these prompting extensions to CoT can improve the elicited reasoning behavior of LLMs, even with smaller models.
+There are efforts to tweak or extend CoT prompting to elicit more sophisticated reasoning behavior \citep{DBLP:journals/corr/abs-2205-09712,DBLP:journals/corr/abs-2203-11171,DBLP:journals/corr/abs-2208-14271,DBLP:journals/corr/abs-2207-04901,DBLP:journals/corr/abs-2207-10342}, and they have shown that these prompting extensions to CoT can improve the elicited reasoning behavior of LLMs, even with smaller models.
 Rather than presenting a new prompting approach, the goal of this work is to measure the reasoning ability elicited by CoT.
-There are other datasets that have been designed or used to measure the reasoning capabilities of transformer-based models and LLMs \citep{DBLP:journals/corr/abs-2209-00840,DBLP:conf/acl/TafjordDC21,DBLP:journals/corr/WestonBCM15}.
+There are other datasets that have been designed or used to measure the reasoning capabilities of transformer-based models and LLMs \citep{DBLP:journals/corr/abs-2209-00840,DBLP:journals/corr/WestonBCM15}.
 They show that LLMs are able to answer questions that require reasoning in the few-shot setting with reasonable accuracy.
-These datasets are largely consistent with the real-world, and so they may confound measuring reasoning ability with retrieval ability.
-In addition, they evaluate the predicted labels, which may not necessarily be a good measure of reasoning ability.
+Similar to our approach, \citet{DBLP:journals/corr/abs-2009-07185} converts logical forms into fairly simple natural language using templates.
+However, the examples in these datasets are consistent with the real-world, and so they may confound measuring reasoning ability with retrieval ability. \citet{DBLP:journals/corr/abs-2206-10498} found that LLMs had difficulty with a fairly simple planning task, but it is not clear whether this was due to an inability to reason or other abilities instrumental in planning, such as world modeling, keeping track of state changes, and reasoning about events that occur sequentially in time.
+This is despite their controlling for other variables involved in planning, such as plan generation, robustness to goal formulation, among others.
+They experimented with examples in a ``Blocksworld'' environment, a significant portion of which the model can acquire from pretraining.
+Our work aims to address this gap.
 As in our approach, \citet{DBLP:journals/corr/abs-2207-07051} specifically looked at whether LLMs can reason in fictional or counterfactual settings and found that reasoning ability is indeed negatively affected in these settings.
 However they did not analyze individual steps of reasoning to better understand the cause of the errors.
 Since we are able to formally evaluate the LLM's predicted CoT step-by-step, we are able to perform a more fine-grained analysis of their reasoning ability. \citet{DBLP:journals/corr/abs-2205-11502} showed that \textsc{BERT} is not able to learn to reason robustly, but they did not use CoT prompting and it is not obvious if their results generalize to LLMs, which we evaluate.